 - 1.5 cups cream

-- 2 tablespoons grass-fed ghee or coconut oil
+- 2 tbsp butter (you can sub grass-fed ghee or coconut oil)

-- 12 oz (weighed) mini scallops, or chopped lobster/crawfish tail meat
+- 12 oz mini scallops (or chopped lobster/crawfish tail meat)

-- 1 tablespoon Cajun seasoning (see recipe below)
+- 1 tbsp Cajun seasoning (see recipe below)

 - ½ cup diced green onions

 - 2 cups spinach leaves (tightly packed)

 - 8-16 oz monterey jack or cheddar cheese

 - gluten free boule bread (for dipping)

 - ¼ tsp cayenne pepper (optional)